 “There wasn’t really that many people coming into the city generally [and] now that’s highlighted more because people are staying at home or accessing things online,” Emily tells CityMag.

 “What needs to happen is that the city needs to look at being a destination, not a drive-through.
 There needs to be something experienced and something gained for it.”

-Emily says the City of Adelaide needs to change the way it’s looking at the problem – instead of focussing on instant results, think of the long-term.
-She would also like to see better relationships between business owners and tenants developed, so more scenes and niche operations can take risks and open.
+Emily says the City of Adelaide needs to change the way it’s looking at the problem – instead of focussing on instant results, think of the future.
+She would also like to see better relationships between business owners and tenants developed, so niche operations can take the punt and open.